datalab-dev/covid_worksite_exposure/README.md

 ## Web Map
 Add the spatial exposures data to the webmap

-The workflow to assemble this web map required several steps.

 limitations of the covid workplace data viz:
 * matching multi-building complexes like "The Green", we had to pick one building footprint (maybe we can merge by name later)